Securities Litigation Policy

 D. Disposition

 The Chief Executive Officer shall consider the recommendation of the General Counsel and shall decide what, if any action, SCERS should pursue.
 If time permits, the matter shall be referred to the Board for action.
-In the event an immediate decision is necessary, the Chief Executive Officer is authorized to make the decision, but shall concurrently notify the Board President and shall include a summary of the action in his report to the Board at its next meeting.
+In the event an immediate decision is necessary, the Chief Executive Officer is authorized to make the decision, but shall concurrently notify the Board President and shall include a summary of the action in a report to the Board at its next meeting.

 E. Active Monitoring